 Albert Camus (1913–1960) was a French Algerian writer perhaps best known for novels such as The Stranger, The Plague, and The Fall.
 As a thinker he was linked to the intellectual movements called existentialism and absurdism, although Camus himself detested both of these labels (and labels in general).

 Mission US (Mission 1: Crown or Colony?) is an interactive adventure game designed to improve the understanding of American history by students in grades 5 through 8.
 The first game in a planned series, Mission 1: “For Crown or Colony?” explores the reasons for Revolution through the eyes of both Loyalists and Patriots in 1770 Boston.
-This website provides information and materials to support the use of Mission 1 in your classroom.
-Download all the teacher materials, including assessment rubrics, as a DOC or PDF.
+This website provides information and materials to support the use of Mission 1 in your classroom, including assessment rubrics.

 By 1900, there were more than 29 million people in the American workforce including men, women, and children.
 Americans worked an average of 59 hours per week and usually received Saturday afternoons and Sundays off.
 Many companies provided unpaid leave to their employees.
 How do you think Americans might have spent their leisure time a century ago?